 Since the study have obtained a statistically significant difference for the Kruskal-Wallis test, there is the need to know which of the actors are statistically different from one another.
 To find out this, the Mann-Whitney U test between groups is required.
-But to control for type 1 errors, it was necessary to apply the Bonferroni adjustment to the alpha values since each actor was compared with one another (farmers with processors, farmers with marketers).
+But to control for type 1 errors, it was necessary to apply the Bonferroni adjustment to the alpha values since each actor was compared with one another (farmers with processors, farmers with marketers and processors with marketers).